OfficeDev/Office-Add-in-samples/README.md

 <img src="office365p&p.svg" alt="Office 365 Developer Patterns and Practices" width="200">

 ## List of recent samples
-- [AsyncStorage](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/AsyncStorage) for custom functions - Custom functions and task panes cannot directly communicate with each other.
-See how to use AsyncStorage to send data between custom functions and task panes.
+- [Custom function storage](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/Storage) for custom functions - Custom functions and task panes cannot directly communicate with each other.
+See how to use the Storage object to send data between custom functions and task panes.
 This is especially useful for sharing an access token.

 ## More information
 Please use [http://aka.ms/OfficeDevPnP](http://aka.ms/OfficeDevPnP) for getting latest information around the whole *Office 365 Developer Patterns and Practices program*.